 Looking to meet homeschooling families and potential friends?
-An excellent low risk opportunity is the Homeschool Park Day.
+An excellent low risk opportunity is the homeschool park day.

-Many official homeschool groups and co-ops, as well as loose knit homeschooling companions, gather regularly at community parks throughout the United States.
+Many official homeschool groups and co-ops—as well as loose knit homeschooling companions—gather regularly at community parks throughout the United States.
 The "park day" is the activity that has the lowest barrier to entry for new homeschooling families.

-You may indeed find some groups at the park are having organized activities from time to time for their own specific homeschool group's membership -- such as a picnic or field day -- and you won't be able to join those.
+You may indeed find some groups at the park are having organized activities from time to time for their own specific homeschool group's membership—such as a picnic or field day—and you won't be able to join those.
 That would be like finding a family reunion at a park and helping yourself to their potato salad and sack races.

 But in general, the playground time, adults-on-park-benches-talking time, and chasing-after-kids time is a mixture of homeschooling families new and old, group members and freelancers, visitors and regulars.
 Some homeschool groups specifically hold park days because they are accessible for potential new members.
 Some groups purposely meet on the same day as other groups to encourage wider community.

 Look on local Facebook groups and social media, Meetup lists, library bulletin boards, state and local homeschool websites, and recreation department newsletters and social media.

 Try more than one